hongyusu/ProteinFunctionPrediction/README.md

    |../Data/tcdb.all.KALIGNF|0.9602|0.9989|0.6543|0.8678|0.5251|

-1. ROC curves of three multiple kernel learning approaches are shown in the following figure
+1. ROC curves of three multiple kernel learning approaches are shown in the following figure.
+It is worth noting that the red and the blue curves almost overlap on top of each other.

    ![alt text](https://github.com/aalto-ics-kepaco/ProteinFunctionPrediction/blob/master/Experiments/PlotsMKL/auc.jpg)